-This could be current or previous studies within a school.
+This could be current or previous studies within a school, college, training provider, or even a short online university course - any form of formal education.
 The main thing here is to focus on what's most recent and relevant to your chosen course(s).
+If you are no longer in full-time education, use section three to talk about your experiences since leaving.

-What relevant or transferable skills do you have that makes you a great candidate?
+What relevant or transferable skills you have that make you a great candidate